GeoPT: Scaling Physics Simulation via Lifted Geometric Pre-Training: Experiments

 \textbf{Generalize to other physics domains.} GeoPT is pre-trained with highly diverse dynamics, endowing it with strong potential to generalize across physics domains.
-We apply GeoPT to radiosity simulation~\cite{goral1984modeling}, a classical light transport problem, which involves fundamentally different governing physics and geometry boundaries from our main experiments.
-Despite this significant domain shift, GeoPT continues to yield consistent performance improvements.
-Full results are provided in Appendix~\ref{appdix:rad}.
+We apply GeoPT to radiosity simulation~\citep{goral1984modeling}, a classical light transport problem, which involves fundamentally different governing physics and geometries from our main experiments.
+Despite a significant domain shift, GeoPT continues to yield consistent performance improvements, which achieves an MAE of $9.0\!\times\!10^{-2}$, outperforming training from scratch ($9.7\!\times\!10^{-2}$).
+Qualitatively, Fig.~\ref{fig:radiosity} reveals that GeoPT captures high-frequency shadow boundaries more accurately, particularly in regions with complex light-geometry interactions.
+More implementation details of this task can be found in Appendix~\ref{app:benchmark}.

+\textbf{Pre-training on general-purpose geometries.} As shown in Fig.~\ref{fig:scaling performance}, GeoPT exhibits favorable scalability, suggesting its potential to be further developed into a foundation model~\cite{Bommasani2021OnTO} for physics simulation.
+To further investigate this potential, we enhance GeoPT by increasing the diversity of pre-training geometries.
+Specifically, we pre-train GeoPT under the following three settings:

+\emph{(i) ShapeNet subsets ($\sim$10,000 geometries).} We use the car, airplane, and watercraft subsets from ShapeNet, which is also the default pre-training setting in previous experiments.

+\emph{(ii) ShapeNet full ($\sim$50,000 geometries).} As a general-purpose 3D shape repository, ShapeNet~\citeyearpar{chang2015shapenet} contains 55 object categories, covering a wide range of shapes such as mobile devices and furniture.
+Here, we use the full dataset.

+\emph{(iii) ShapeNet+Hunyuan3D ($\sim$300,000 geometries).} Beyond public 3D assets, advanced 3D generative models can provide an additional source of diverse pre-training geometries.
+We therefore augment the pre-training data with HY3D-Bench~\cite{hunyuan3d2026hy3d}, which contains over 250k geometries generated by Hunyuan3D~\citeyearpar{lai2025hunyuan3d25highfidelity3d}.

+As shown in Fig.~\ref{fig:foundation_model}, GeoPT can be further improved by increasing the diversity of pre-training geometries, even when these geometries differ substantially from those used during fine-tuning, especially for AirCraft with rarely observed smooth geometries.
+This result suggests that GeoPT can effectively benefit from large-scale and diverse geometries, providing a practical path toward scaling up pre-training.

+Together, the favorable physics and geometry generalizability demonstrated above highlight the potential of GeoPT as a step toward general-purpose physics foundation models.